iladesio/PuzzleBlock-BlockchainProject-Unity/README.md

 # PuzzleBlock - Blockchain Gaming Experience

 Welcome to the **PuzzleBlock** game, part of the innovative PuzzleBlock-Blockchain Project!
-This project is designed to be a fun and educational platform for gamers and students who are curious about the fascinating world of blockchain technology.
+This is ONLY the Unity project is designed to be a fun and educational platform for gamers and students who are curious about the fascinating world of blockchain technology.
+You have also to configure the server-side project in the repo https://github.com/iladesio/PuzzleBlock-BlockchainProject-Server **check it out!**

 ## Why PuzzleBlock?